 We can and should do a lot of things for the Lord that can be seen.
 As believers, we must care for the church and minister Christ to people around us.
 But these activities must be based on a deep, hidden, unseen root system.

 The Lord Jesus is our pattern.
 He did many wonderful things in the Father’s name.
 He healed the sick, gave sight to the blind, fed the hungry.
 But time and time again, He withdrew from the crowds and went away in private to pray to the Father.
 We can follow His pattern, not by imitating Him outwardly but by knowing Him inwardly in our personal, private time with Him.

-This post was inspired by “Deep Calls Unto Deep” by Watchman Nee in Basic Elements of the Christian Life, vol. 2.
-Bibles for America gives this book away for free; order your free copy on our order page.
-You can also download a PDF version here.
-All verse references and quoted footnotes are from the Holy Bible Recovery Version.
-You can order a free copy of the New Testament Recovery Version on our order page.
+This post is based on chapter 3 of Basic Elements of the Christian Life, vol. 2.
+Bibles for America gives this book away for free; order your free copy here.
+You can also download a PDF version from the publisher here.